Do you know the most powerful way to market your book?

 3. Create a marketing plan.
 Don’t skip this step!
 How much time can you devote to establishing and maintaining your book promotion strategies?
 What marketing tactics do you intend on implementing first?
 What are your goals and how will you measure them?

 5. Tell your author brand story.
-Write an author biography that succinctly defines your reason for being; keep it to two or three short but memorable paragraphs that will resonate with your readers.
+Write an author bio that succinctly defines your reason for being; keep it to two or three short but memorable paragraphs that will resonate with your readers.
 Show some personality and give your readers a reason to care.

 7. Build your email list.
 Invite people to subscribe, and make it worth their while by providing remarkable content.
 Use your list wisely to create and build buzz for your launch.
 Engage your tribe early, keep them ‘in-the-loop’, and ask for feedback so they become invested in the successful outcome of your book or project.